 The Office is funded through annual voted appropriations from the Province of Ontario.
 Unspent appropriations are returned to the Province's Consolidated Revenue Fund each year.
-As the voted appropriation is prepared on a modified cash basis, an excess or deficiency of revenue over expenses arises from the application of accrual accounting, including the capitalization and amortization of tangible capital assets, the deferral and amortization of the lease inducement and the recognition of employee benefits expenses earned to date but that will be funded from future appropriations.
+As the voted appropriation is prepared on a modified cash basis, an excess or deficiency of revenue over expenses arises from the application of accrual accounting, including the capitalization and amortization of capital assets, the deferral and amortization of lease inducements and the recognition of employee benefit costs earned to date but that will be funded from future appropriations.